 Working in healthcare offers a great way to put your skills to use helping doctors, other medical staff, and patients.
-Whether you work in a medical office or hospital, being a clinical medical assistant can be a highly satisfying career.
+Whether you work in a medical office or hospital, being a clinical medical assistant can be a satisfying career.
 Medical assistants play an important role in helping patients receive quality medical care.
 Consider the following information while exploring career options in the medical field.

-Some clinical medical assistants receive specialized training in a certain area of medicine.
+Some clinical medical assistants receive specialized training in a specific area of medicine.
 While general clinical medical assistants might help care for all patients, some specialize in caring for specific ages or conditions.
 For example, pediatric clinical medical assistants care for children, while geriatric clinical medical assistants care for elderly patients.
-Some clinical medical assistants specialize in cardiology, podiatry, chiropractic care, orthopedics, or ophthalmology.
+Some clinical medical assistants specialize in cardiology, podiatry, chiropractic care, or orthopedics.
 Medical assistants with a specialization might have specific duties and responsibilities related to that area of medicine, such as learning to operate EKG machines for cardiology.

 Medical assistants are not required to be certified by law.
 However, many medical organizations and practices require these assistants to have certification.
-Earning your certification can help you find more job opportunities as more medical organizations prefer to hire clinical medical assistants who are certified.
+Earning a certification could help you find more job opportunities as more medical organizations choose to hire clinical medical assistants who are certified.
 When you have certification, you’ll also have a chance to advance your career if you decide to become a nurse or focus on a particular specialization.
 Becoming certified as a clinical medical assistant involves taking an accredited training program and passing a certification exam.
 This shows employers that you have successfully met the strict requirements needed to earn your certification.

 What kind of education do you need to become a clinical medical assistant?
 Although these assistants can find jobs with a high school diploma or GED, many employers prefer certification, which involves taking an approved training program at a college or university.
-These training programs, which generally take about a year to complete, teach students the skills needed to work as a clinical medical assistant.
+These training programs, which generally take about a year to complete, help students practice the skills needed to work as a clinical medical assistant.
 In some cases, students can complete these programs in a shorter time frame.